tobiasschreieder/aramis-image-argument-search/README.md

 You can install the application directly into ``\backend`` or install it anywhere and copy the ``tesserac`` folder into ``backend/``.
 Check, if the ``tesseract/tesseract.exe`` exists, but if you have done everything correctly this file should be there.

+At least please run the ``run_once.py`` just once.
+After that everything is set up to have fun :D